raczek-piotr/Dungeons/README.md

 ## Technologies
 Project is created with:
 * Python 3.10
-* Libraries: getch in linux or msvcrt in windows; I think that different versions of libraries will not matter
+* Libraries: getch in linux or msvcrt in windows; I think that different versions of libraries will not mater

 ## Setup
-To run this project in LXTerminal or cmd in windows, and if you are in location where "main.py" is; To run it, type command "python main.py".
+To run this project, run terminal or cmd in windows, and if you are in location where "main.py" is; To run it, type command "python main.py".
-Because it is the best way to do that :)
+Because in the future it will be only way to run it :)

 ## Contact
 * email raczek.piotr@o2.pl